Release, Waiver, and Quitclaim One-Way Fill out the template

 What is a Release, Waiver, and Quitclaim?

-A Release, Waiver, and Quitclaim is used when one party (the "Releasor") is releasing another party (the "Released") from any liability or obligations connected to or arising from a specific transaction.
-This is usually given by the Releasor to settle a dispute between the Parties, such as when the Releasor is alleging that the Released is liable to the Releasor for some reason, out of a Court of law.
+A Release, Waiver, and Quitclaim is used when one party (the "Releasor") is releasing another party (the "Released") from any liability or obligations connected to or arising from a specific transaction, meaning the Releasor will not run after the released to pay, do, or give something.
+This is usually given by the Releasor to settle a dispute between the Parties, such as when the Releasor is alleging that the Released is liable to the Releasor for some reason.

 What are the different types of Quitclaims?